Primary Advisor/Dissertation Chair

 This study aims to find if food waste behavior can be changed through project-based learning.
 Food is a valuable resource that is being thrown into landfills; I question how we can change that?
 After compiling research on food waste, pro-environmental behavioral psychology, and project based learning I have constructed a theoretical framework that can be used to teach behavior change through project-based learning.
 The following were created to attain this goal: (a) a project unit plan, (b) assessments designed to evaluate students content knowledge on food waste, and (c) assessments designed to evaluate students pro-environmental behavior based on Blake, 1999.
 The findings indicate that using pro-environmental psychology as a basis for project-based learning provides a structure that allows the educator and the student to understand why the project is important, and allows students to discover and take action, which allows for long-term behavior change (Stern, 2000)

 Crawford, Patrick Cary, "Food Waste and Behavior Change Through Project-Based Learning" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 178.